Playfair's axiom

 The statement is often written with the phrase, "there is one and only one parallel".
-In Euclid's Elements, two lines are said to be parallel if they never meet and other characterizations of parallel lines are not used.
+In Euclid's Elements, two lines are said to be parallel if they never meet.

-This axiom is used not only in Euclidean geometry but also in the broader study of affine geometry where the concept of parallelism is central.
+This axiom is used not only in Euclidean geometry but also in the broader affine geometry.
+In this geometry the parallel postulate cannot be stated since right angles are not defined and the concept of parallelism is central.
 In the affine geometry setting, the stronger form of Playfair's axiom (where "at most one" is replaced by "one and only one") is needed since the axioms of neutral geometry are not present to provide a proof of existence.
 Playfair's version of the axiom has become so popular that it is often referred to as Euclid's parallel axiom, even though it was not Euclid's version of the axiom.

 History

 Proclus (410-485 A.D.) clearly makes the statement in his commentary on Euclid I.31 (Book I, Proposition 31).

 In 1785 William Ludlam expressed the parallel axiom as follows:

 Two straight lines, meeting at a point, are not both parallel to a third line.